Human Brain Parts and Regions

 An open-source simulation platform called Geppetto is used by the OpenWorm Project to run these different models together.
 An OpenWorm Browser enables ready access to a cell-by-cell 3D representation of the nematode C. elegans in a WebGL enabled browser.
 The 3d browser was created with the help of the Google Labs Body Browser team.
 The browser has also been ported to an iOS app to support the project.
 All the code produced in the OpenWorm project is Open Source and available on GitHub.

-The core team members of the OpenWorm project are :
+The early core team members of the OpenWorm project were :

 Neuromorphic computing